Board of Governors 2017-2018

 Marc Caira, Dip.
 (Hons), HPB1

 Marc Caira is the Vice-Chairman of the board of directors of Restaurant Brands International Inc., a multinational quick service restaurant company and parent company to Tim Hortons and Burger King.
-He is also a director of Hydro One Corp., Ontario’s largest electricity transmission and distribution utility and a director of the Minto Group, a private real estate developer.
-Prior to his appointment as Vice-Chairman of Restaurant Brands International Inc. in December 2014, Mr. Caira was President and Chief Executive Officer of Tim Hortons Inc., a multinational fast food restaurant, a member of the Executive Board of Nestle S.A. in Switzerland, a global food and beverage company, and Chief Executive Officer of Nestle Professional.
+He is also currently serving on the board of directors of Hydro One Corp., Ontario’s largest electricity transmission and distribution utility; the Minto Group, a private real estate developer; and Gildan Activewear Inc., a leading manufacturer of everyday basic apparel.
+Prior to his appointment as Vice-Chairman of Restaurant Brands International Inc. in December 2014, Mr. Caira was President and Chief Executive Officer of Tim Hortons Inc., a multinational fast food restaurant, a member of the Executive Board of Nestlé S.A. in Switzerland, a global food and beverage company, and Chief Executive Officer of Nestlé Professional.
 Mr. Caira holds a Diploma with Honours in Marketing Management from Seneca College, Toronto (1977) and is a graduate of the High Performance Boards 1 program at the International Institute for Management Development (IMD), Lausanne, Switzerland.
 Mr. Caira joined Seneca’s Board of Governors on September 1, 2016.

 Ahmed Chakera, BS